-About a year ago, we made the decision to move all of our WordPress-based websites to a “managed” hosting solution.
+About 2 years ago, we made the decision to move all of our WordPress-based websites to a “managed” hosting solution.
 We didn’t make this decision lightly as it would involve moving a few large websites while also increasing the cost of our monthly hosting (compared to our crappy cheap hosting).

 After looking into a few different options, we ultimately decided on WP Engine.
 We felt WP Engine offered many of the features we were looking for at a very reasonable price.
 We also loved the fact that we could test the platform for 60 days for free.

 So 12-months later, was it really worth it?
 Lets take a look at some of my favorite features and things that I think could be improved on.

 There’s no doubt, WP Engine is fast.
 Like really fast.
 JointsWP.com is 4x faster on WP Engine compared to HostGator.
 This is due to many factors, but it essentially comes down to:

 - They utilize awesome servers, which utilizes their own “secret sauce”

 - The servers are optimizes for WordPress, which includes a caching system

 - They don’t overload their servers like most shared hosts

 I’m sure you can get similar performance if you setup and configure your own server (which makes you a total bad ass in my book), but for us, that wasn’t a viable option.
 We don’t have the resources to maintain our own server, so being able to get this type of performance out of a managed hosting environment was a huge plus.